seamplex/feenox/doc/sds.md

 >  a. specifically formatted for the tool to read such as JSON or a particular input format (historically called input decks in punched-card days), and/or
 >  b. written in an high-level interpreted language such as Python or Julia.
 >
+> It should be noted that a graphical user interface is not required.
+The tool may include one, but it should be able to run without needing any user intervention rather than the preparation of a set of input files.
-> For a basic usage involving simple cases, a user interface engine should be able to create these problem-definition files in order to give access to less advanced users to the tool using a desktop, mobile and/or web GUI.
+> Nevertheless, there tool might _allow_ a GUI to be used.
+For example, for a basic usage involving simple cases, a user interface engine should be able to create these problem-definition files in order to give access to less advanced users to the tool using a desktop, mobile and/or web-based interface in order to run the actual tool without further intervention.
 >
-> For general usage, users should be able to completely define the problem (or set of problems, i.e. a parametric study) they want to solve in one or more input files and to obtain one or more output files containing the desired results, either a set of scalar outputs (such as maximum stresses or mean temperatures), and/or a time and/or spatial distribution.
+> However, for general usage, users should be able to completely define the problem (or set of problems, i.e. a parametric study) they want to solve in one or more input files and to obtain one or more output files containing the desired results, either a set of scalar outputs (such as maximum stresses or mean temperatures), and/or a time and/or spatial distribution.
 If needed, a discretization of the domain may to be taken as a know input, i.e. the tool is not required to create the mesh as long as a suitable mesher can be employed using a similar workflow specified in this\ SRS.
 >
 >
 > The tool should define and document ([@sec:documentation]) the way the input files for a solving particular problem are to be prepared ([@sec:input]) and how the results are to be written ([@sec:output]).
-> Any GUI, pre-processor, post-processor or other related graphical tool used to provide a graphical interface for the user should integrate in the workflow described in the preceeding paragraph: a pre-processor should create  the input files needed for the tool and a post-processor should read the output files created by the tool.
+> Any GUI, pre-processor, post-processor or other related graphical tool used to provide a graphical interface for the user should integrate in the workflow described in the preceding paragraph: a pre-processor should create  the input files needed for the tool and a post-processor should read the output files created by the tool.